Our current global transportation paradigm wastes more than 50% of every gallon of fuel it consumes.

 Generally, the trucking industry moves more than 72% of all cargo shipped in the US.

-As an example, in 2019 the trucking industry moved 10.23 billion tons of freight verses the railroad’s 2.1 billion tons.
+As an example, according to a report issued by the American Trucking Association (ATA) in 2019, the US trucking industry moved 10.23 billion tons of freight versus the railroad’s 2.1 billion tons and consumed 45.6 billion gallons of fuel.

 The following pie chart displays the breakdown between trucking’s freight-tons and the empty weight (deadweight) of the equipment required to get the job done.

-These are conservative numbers as our calculations are for the use of Class 8 semi-trucks only.
+These are conservative numbers, as our calculations are for the use of Class 8 semi-trucks only.
 In reality, of the 37.9 million trucks registered in the US, only about 4 million are registered as Class 8.

 Trucking Fuel Consumption